 World Languages in Upper School 1

 Our World Languages Department is focused on creating proficiency-based courses, with curriculum aligned to the standards and guidelines of the ACTFL (American Council on the Teaching of Foreign Languages).
 Teachers are dedicated to providing a dynamic, student-centered language acquisition experience.
 Students in Upper School may choose from Latin, Mandarin, and Spanish, and progress one level per year.
-As of 2017-2018, French is being phased out as a core class.

 Latin I immerses students into simple Latin texts which they can intuitively read and inductively learn grammar through.
 Students learn how to analyze sentence structure and grammatical inflection and develop the ability to fluently read and write Latin sentences in the present tense using all noun cases and verb personal endings; vocabulary is drawn from the 1st and 2nd declensions and all 4 conjugations.
 Readings and course units focus on ancient geography, Roman culture and family structure, ancient mythology and the Trojan War.
 Students additionally complete one research project related to the Classical world each semester.

 Latin I students will:

 - Speak simple Latin sentences with appropriate pronunciation

 - Comprehend the inflection patterns of Latin nouns, verbs, and adjectives

 - Understand the fundamental social structures of Roman society

 - Identify connections between the ancient Greco-Roman and modern worlds

 - Fluently read extended Latin stories containing varied sentence structures